ryersondmp/sa11y-website/src/get-started/checks.md

 1. **Text within this input does not have enough contrast with the background.**

-1. **SVG graphic has unknown contrast.** SVGs with multiple `<path>` elements will recieve a warning to manually review contrast.

-1. **SVG graphic has poor contrast with background.** For simple SVGs, with a single `<path>`, Sa11y is able to calculate the contrast against the background.

 ### Tables
 1. **Table is missing header cells.** Tables should have header cells that accurately describe their respective column or row.
 Avoid using tables for aesthetic purposes.